croz-ltd/klokwrk-project/README.md

 # Project Klokwrk
-Project Klokwrk is envisioned as a showcase and blueprint for implementing elaborated distributed systems on JVM.
+Project Klokwrk is envisioned at [CROZ](https://croz.net/) as a showcase and blueprint for implementing elaborated distributed systems on JVM.
 It should also serve as a playground for incubating reusable libraries useful on its own.

 The vision behind Klokwrk could be expressed in different ways, but essentially we could put it like this:
 - FOR software architects and teams